SeisComP3/seiscomp3/doc/base/glossary.rst

          t = min(11.5 \Delta, 60)

       * Amplitude unit in SeisComP3 is **nanometer per second** (nm/s)
+      * Period range: all
       * Distance range: 5 - 105°
       * Time window: 60 s if set by :ref:`scautopick`, otherwise the minimum of 60 s and 11.5 s/° * distance in degree

+   magnitude, cumulative body-wave (mBc)
+      mBc is the cumulative body-wave magnitude.
+See Bormann and Wylegalla (2005) and  Bormann and Saul (2009) for details.

    magnitude, surface wave (Ms)
       Ms is a magnitude scale based on teleseismic surface waves.
 Historically, Ms